- 3.01: Application Procedures

 3.02: Examination Procedures

-- The Board or its agents shall administer licensing and certification examinations.
-All certification examinations shall have been approved by the Appraisal Qualification Board (AQB).
+(a) The Board or its agents shall administer licensing and certification examinations.

-- Satisfaction of the Education and Experience Requirements Prerequisite to Examination.
-Only applicants who have been notified by the Board in writing that they are eligible to sit for an examination may register to take such examination.
+(2) Satisfaction of the Education and Experience Requirements Prerequisite to Examination.
+Only applicants who have been approved by the Board may register to take such examination.

-- Examination Scheduling - Passing Score Required Within Two Years of Application Approval Date.
+(3) Examination Scheduling - Passing Score Required Within Two Years of Application Approval Date.
 Board approval of an applicant to take an examination shall expire two (2) years from the date of such approval.
 Scheduling information shall be provided to each eligible candidate.
 Each candidate shall be responsible for scheduling himself/herself for the appropriate examination.
 A candidate may only schedule himself/herself for the examination that corresponds to the appraiser classification for which he/she is eligible.
 If a candidate fails to attain a passing score on the examination within two (2) years of the date the candidate was determined to be eligible o take such examination, the approval to take the examination shall expire and a new application, and application fee must be submitted by the applicant.
-Examination Fee.
-A fee shall be charged to take the examination.

 3.03: Procedures for Receipt of Initial License or Certification